foilen/foilen-crm/README.md

 ## Text messages

 The translations are in:
-- /src/main/resources/WEB-INF/crm/messages/messages_en.properties
+- src/main/resources/com/foilen/crm/messages/messages_en.properties
-- /src/main/resources/WEB-INF/crm/messages/messages_en.properties
+- src/main/resources/com/foilen/crm/messages/messages_en.properties

-And when you add more, you can easily sort them by running `SortMessagesApp.launch`.
+And when you add more, you can easily sort them by running `SortMessagesApp`.

-## To modify UI vendor libraries

-Edit `src/main/resources/WEB-INF/crm/web/js/vendor/package.json`.

-Run `./update-ui-libraries.sh`.

-If you are adding or removing dependencies, you can then edit `CrmWebSpringConfig`.
+## Frontend Development

+The frontend is built with:
+- React
+- Bootstrap 5.3.6

+### Frontend Structure

+The frontend code is located in the `src/main/ui` directory with the following structure:

+- `src/main/ui/src/components`: Reusable React components
+- `src/main/ui/src/utils`: Utility functions
+- `src/main/ui/src/views`: Page components
+- `src/main/ui/src/App.js`: Main application component
+- `src/main/ui/src/index.js`: Application entry point

+### Running the Frontend in Development Mode

+To run the frontend in development mode, first start the `CrmApp` locally and then `./gradlew npmRunWatch`.

 ## TEST in IntelliJ